iv461/icey/icey/doc/coroutine_basics.md

 As you see, the function progresses as usual, there are no surprises up until `3.
 Before awaiting timer`.
 After printing this, the coroutine hits a `co_await` and suspends, which looks like it is returning -- `5.
 After calling coroutine` is printed.
 This allows it to reach the call to `icey::spin` that spins the ROS executor (the event loop).
 After one second has passed, `4.
 After awaiting timer` is printed from the coroutine.
 This is the interesting part -- the control seemingly "jumps" again inside the coroutine *after* it initially returned (`5.
 After calling coroutine` was printed).

 This is a very powerful behavior that allows for asynchronous programming in a single thread, i.e. without concurrency, as we will see in the following.

+It enables synchronously-looking calls to services inside callbacks -- something that was previously not possible in ROS.